noir-lang/noir/docs/docs/how_to/how-to-solidity-verifier.md

 pagination_next: tutorials/noirjs_app
 ---

-Noir has the ability to generate a verifier contract in Solidity, which can be deployed in many EVM-compatible blockchains such as Ethereum.
+Noir is universal.
+The witness and the compiled program can be fed into a proving backend such as Aztec's [Barretenberg](https://github.com/AztecProtocol/aztec-packages/tree/master/barretenberg), which can then generate a verifier contract for deployment on blockchains.

 This allows for a powerful feature set, as one can make use of the conciseness and the privacy provided by Noir in an immutable ledger.
 Applications can range from simple P2P guessing games, to complex private DeFi interactions.

-This guide shows you how to generate a Solidity Verifier and deploy it on the [Remix IDE](https://remix.ethereum.org/).
+Although not strictly in the domain of Noir itself, this guide shows how to generate a Solidity Verifier with Barretenberg and deploy it on the [Remix IDE](https://remix.ethereum.org/).
 It is assumed that:

+- You will be using Barretenberg as your proving backend
+- You will be using an EVM blockchain to verify your proof
 - You are comfortable with the Solidity programming language and understand how contracts are deployed on the Ethereum network
 - You have Noir installed and you have a Noir program.
 If you don't, [get started](../getting_started/quick_start.md) with Nargo and the example Hello Noir circuit
 - You are comfortable navigating RemixIDE.
 If you aren't or you need a refresher, you can find some video tutorials [here](https://www.youtube.com/channel/UCjTUPyFEr2xDGN6Cg8nKDaA) that could help you.

 ## Rundown

-Generating a Solidity Verifier contract is actually a one-command process.
+Generating a Solidity Verifier with Barretenberg contract is actually a one-command process.
 However, compiling it and deploying it can have some caveats.
 Here's the rundown of this guide:

 1. How to generate a solidity smart contract
 2. How to compile the smart contract in the RemixIDE